locomote-sh/query-api/README.md

 **Arguments**:

 * `schema`: A database schema object.
-See <https://github.com/locomote-sh/idb> for details.
+See <https://github.com/locomote-sh/idb> for details of the schema format.
-* `store`: The name of the object store being queried; the store must appear in the schema.
+* `store`: The name of the object store being queried; the store name must appear in the schema.
 * `params`: An object containing the query parameters.
-Can be presented as either a plain object or as an [URLSearchParam object](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
+Can be presented as either a plain JS object or as an [URLSearchParam object](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

 **Returns**: A promise resolving to an array or object containing the query results.